antoinetteboyle/Project-1/README.md

 The team consisted of four members with various backgrounds and experienced that allocated by the class instructor.
 Regular catch ups and communications were done via Slack and zoom.

 ## Methodologies
-We were allocted four teams members to our project group.
+We were allocated four teams members to our project group.
 Together we searched publicly available data sets and choose recent "Victorian crime statistics" for data analysis.
-Finalysing about 4 questions, we performed an initial analysis on this data using advanced excel techniques.
+Finalising about 4 questions, we performed an initial analysis on this data using advanced excel techniques.
 We set about interrogating this data using python code in Jupyter Notebook.
 We utilised a number of modules including python, numpy, scipys, pandas, geopandas, matplotlib and API's.
 We created a repository on Github and utilised branches to write our own code.